broadinstitute/sma-finder/README.md

 Running this tool on 13 positive controls and 10,434 negative controls showed 100% sensitivity and specificity (details below).

+*Limitations:*
-*Limitations:* SMA Finder doesn't report SMA carrier status or *SMN2* copy number.
+SMA Finder doesn't report SMA carrier status or *SMN2* copy number.
 Also, it does not detect the ~5% of cases caused by unusual *SMN1* loss-of-function mutations that do not involve the c.840 position.
-Finally, although SMA Finder may also work for RNA-seq, or long-read alignment data, we currently lack the positive controls needed to evaluate this.
-If you have such samples, or would like to collaborate in other ways, please contact weisburd at broadinstitute dot org.

 ### Install